PierrunoYT/youtube-video-audio-transcriber/README.md

 - `main.py` - Entry point and user interface
 - `downloader.py` - Functions for downloading videos and audio
-- `transcriber.py` - Functions for transcribing audio
+- `transcriber.py` - Functions for transcribing audio with OpenAI
+- `gemini_api.py` - Functions for transcribing, summarizing, and Q&A with Google Gemini
-- `utils.py` - Utility functions for URL validation and error handling
+- `utils.py` - Utility functions for URL validation, file handling, and error handling
 - `config.py` - Configuration and environment variable handling

 ## Environment Variables